lsegal/yard/docs/Handlers.md

 Handlers allow the processing of parsed source code.
-Handling is done after parsing to abstract away the implementation details of lexical and semantic analysis on source and to only deal with the logic regarding recognizing source statements as {file:CODE_OBJECTS.markdown code objects}.
+Handling is done after parsing to abstract away the implementation details of lexical and semantic analysis on source and to only deal with the logic regarding recognizing source statements as {file:CodeObjects.md code objects}.

 ![Handlers Architecture Class Diagram](images/handlers-class-diagram.png)

 The Pipeline
 ------------

-After the {file:PARSER.markdown parser component} finishes analyzing the source, it is handed off for post-processing to the {YARD::Handlers::Processor}
+After the {file:Parser.md parser component} finishes analyzing the source, it is handed off for post-processing to the {YARD::Handlers::Processor}
 class, which is responsible for traversing the set of statements given by the parser and delegating them to matching handlers.
 Handlers match when the